Hubs-Foundation/hubs-docs/docs/beginners-guide-to-CE.md

 ![Capture of DigitalOcean Create a Kubernetes cluster page.
 Other datacenter choices include: New York, Toronto, San Francisco, London, Frankfurt, Singapore, Bangalore, and Sydney.](img/beginnersguide/image44.png)

 d.
-For Choose cluster capacity, Select a scaling type, select **Fixed** or **Autoscale**.  🤔 Advice: Fixed will help control your costs, but Autoscale will make sure that the servers are up if and when you need them.
+For Choose cluster capacity, Select a scaling type, select **Fixed** or **Autoscale**.
+> 🤔 Advice: Fixed will help control your costs, but Autoscale will make sure that the servers are up if and when you need them.
 You decide: Fixed \= cheaper but slightly less reliable, Autoscale \= more expensive but more reliable.
 We are selecting Fixed in these instructions.

 Note: You may ignore this warning:  You have reached the 3 Droplet on your account.
 Request increase.

 e.
-For Node pool name: **Change the name** to something that makes sense to you.  🤔 Advice: hcce-cluster-yoursetupreason-date
+For Node pool name: **Change the name** to something that makes sense to you.
+> 🤔 Advice: hcce-cluster-yoursetupreason-date

 f.
 For Machine Type:  Leave selected as **Basic, Regular SSD**

 g.
 For Node plan: Select **$24/month per node** ($0.036/hour) of 4GB total RAM / 2 vCPUs / 80 GB storage (June 2024 specifications) Tip 💡Hubs Community Edition needs 3-3.5 GB RAM to run.
 Choosing 4 GB RAM gets you *the minimum you need*.
 If you run into too many problems, re-think this choice.

-💡Tip: DigitalOcean charges an extra $12/month for mandatory load balancing.
+> 💡 Tip: DigitalOcean charges an extra $12/month for mandatory load balancing.
 So a $24 choice here will be $24 \+ $12 a month for a total of $36 a month.

 h.
-For Nodes: Select **the negative sign to reduce this from 3 to 1**. 🤔 Advice:  One node is enough. **Warning:** if you increase the nodes to 2 or more, you will need to set up external storage and an external database to prevent data loss.
-This is beyond the capabilities of this Beginner’s Guide.
+For Nodes: Select **the negative sign to reduce this from 3 to 1**.
+> 🤔 Advice:  One node is enough. **Warning:** if you increase the nodes to 2 or more, you will need to [set up external storage](https://hominidsoftware.com/tech-personal-growth/Hubs-on-DigitalOcean/) to prevent data loss.

     Note: This warning should have changed to: You are near the 3 Droplet limit on your account.
 Request increase.
 You can continue to ignore this warning.

 ![Capture of DigitalOcean Close a cluster capacity options.
 "Fixed size" is highlighted in purple.
 Node pool name has example of hcce-cluster-myownhubs-june2024, with "Enter your own name choice" prompt.
 Node plan of $24/month per node is highlighted in bright purple.
 Nodes of 1 is highlighted in purple.](img/beginnersguide/image45.png)

 i.
-For Select Additional options- If you need high Availability you can select the checkbox for Add high availability.  🤔 Advice: Do not buy this (it is an extra $40/month\!), but you do what’s right for you.
+For Select Additional options- If you need high Availability you can select the checkbox for Add high availability.
+> 🤔 Advice: Do not buy this (it is an extra $40/month\!), but you do what’s right for you.
 If you need to automate your database management, select the checkbox for Add database operator.  🤔 Advice: You do not need this.

 ![Capture of Digital Ocean, Select additional option page.
 Nothing is highlighted here.](img/beginnersguide/image46.png)

 j.
-For Finalize, Name: **Enter a cluster name.** From DO, it “can only contain lowercase alphanumeric characters and dashes”. 💡 Tip: We picked “hcce-myfirstname”
+For Finalize, Name: **Enter a cluster name.** From DO, it “can only contain lowercase alphanumeric characters and dashes”.
+> 💡 Tip: We picked “hcce-myfirstname”

 k.
 Project: Leave this as first-project.

 l.
 Tags: Tags are optional.
 Our advice is to add a minimum of one tag to help describe your project to yourself.
 You might use tags more if you have more than one cluster for, you know, later in life when you are a big deal.

 m.
 Select **Create Cluster**.